 Tip – Never stuff a title tag full of keywords.

-Which is more important, content or technical SEO?
+content or technical SEO?

 Both are important.
 If your technical SEO isn’t in order, then your site doesn’t work.
 But if your site is technically flawless but has no content or links pointing at it, Google won’t credit it with the weight to rank well for your desired search terms.
 It’s important to take a well-rounded approach, covering both on and off-site factors.